noahehall/theBookOfNoah/0current/security/websecurity.md

 - TLS: transport layer security

-  - arguable what fkn layer this is actually in (some say its not the application layer)
+  - arguable what fkn layer this is actually in (some say its not the application layer, but a lower layer)
   - method of encryption that provides both privacy and data integrity
   - ensures that